mridul037/mridul037/README.md

 </pre>
 **Daily News**
-  - Google Maps adds street-level details in select cities, more colorful imagery worldwide
+  - Xos Trucks raises $20M to put more of its electric commercial trucks on the road
      <hr/>

-      - *Google Maps is getting a significant update that will bring more detail and granularity to its map, with changes that encompass both natural features and city-level details alike.
-For the former, Google says it’s leveraged computer vision techniques to analyz…*
+      - *Commercial electric vehicle startup Xos Trucks has raised $20 million, funding it will use to ramp up production ahead of potential new demand fueled by a landmark emissions rule adopted by California that will require more than half of all trucks sold in the…*

-  - Piggyback on popular Tweets to get brand awareness
+  - TikTok's big UnitedMasters deal is the way forward for creators looking to secure their bag
       <hr/>

-      - *Julian Shapiro Contributor Share on Twitter Julian Shapiro is the founder of BellCurve.com, a growth marketing team that trains startups in advanced growth, helps hire senior growth marketers and finds vetted growth agencies.
-He also writes at Julian.com.
-Mor…*
+      - *TikTok is right in the jaws of a thorny situation with the U.S. Government regarding its ownership, but it’s sending a clear message today that it is not sitting on its heels with big deals.
+Yesterday, it announced a deal with UnitedMasters to allow artists o…*

-  - Attending a remote startup accelerator is absolutely worth it
+  - Radio Flyer teams up with Tesla to launch a tyke-sized Tesla Model Y
       <hr/>

-      - *SkyDeck Spring 2020 Cohort Contributor UC Berkeley SkyDeck is the startup accelerator of the University of California at Berkeley.
-We are members of the UC Berkeley SkyDeck startup accelerator spring 2020 cohort — the first to attend remotely.
-Many of us were…*
+      - *If, like me, you can’t afford a full-sized Tesla because your life has been a series of bad investments (one day my early Fyre Festival backing will pay off) then Radio Flyer’s newest product might be just the thing for you.
+It’s a scaled down Model Y, design…*

-  - How to diagnose and treat machine learning models afflicted by COVID-19
+  - India's Reliance Retail acquires a majority stake in online pharmacy Nedmeds for $83.2M
       <hr/>

-      - *Machine learning models for predicting behavior will need to change, and companies should take a proactive approach to leveraging new technology that can help with these fluctuations.*
+      - *Reliance Retail has bought a 60% stake in pharma marketplace Netmeds for about $83.2 million, it said today as India’s largest retail chain looks to expand into new categories and compete more closely with American e-commerce group Amazon.
+The all-cash deal v…*

-  - The 'right' way to downsize
+  - Google Maps adds street-level details in select cities, more colorful imagery worldwide
       <hr/>

-       - *Layoffs are never easy, but one the most important things to remember is to take off the boss hat, use empathy and show gratitude.*
+       - *Google Maps is getting a significant update that will bring more detail and granularity to its map, with changes that encompass both natural features and city-level details alike.
+For the former, Google says it’s leveraged computer vision techniques to analyz…*